 Congruent with the public performances of Musicales and Operas is an education program, presented to the underserved communities in the Morris County and other areas.
-Maestro Wroe and the singers visit selected venues to give lecture/demonstrations of the opera to be performed with the goal of providing an informative introduction both to the opera to be performed and the world of opera at large.
-Linked to these visits are special offers to Senior Care Facilities to facilitate these communities to attend performances or, in some case free access to future performances.
+Our singers, in the past, have visited selected venues to give lectures/demonstrations of the opera to be performed with the goal of providing an informative introduction both to the specific musicale and to the world of opera at large.
+Linked to these visits are special offers made to Senior Care Facilities to facilitate these communities in attending performances or, in some cases, provide free access to future performances.

 In 2014, Opera at Florham and NJ Festival Orchestra continued to serve the mission of the Student Outreach Program with performances of La Cenerentola (Cinderella) to three separate schools.
 Cinderella was performed at JFK Special Needs School and Newark Arts High, both in Newark.
 Additionally, the Opera was brought to Marie Duffy Grammar School in Wharton where about 500 students attended the performance.